one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab02_LoadBalancer.md

     * **BEPool** for the name of the back-end pool
     * **LBHealthProbe** for the name of the health probe

-## Task 6 -  Test the load balancer
+## Exercise 6 -  Test the load balancer

 1. Find the public IP address for the load balancer on the Overview screen.
 2. Copy the public IP address and then paste it into the address bar of your browser.
 The default page of IIS web server is displayed in the browser, noting LBVM1 or LBVM2 as you refresh your browser.